-Princess Anne has officially opened Havebury’s latest housing development in Bury St Edmunds.
+Princess Anne has opened Havebury’s latest housing development in Bury St Edmunds.

-Perry Barn Close at Priors Avenue is a brand-new purpose-built development of 33 stylish houses and flats, providing affordable housing to over 60 people.
+Perry Barn Close at Priors Avenue is a brand-new purpose-built development.
+Consisting of 33 stylish houses and flats, providing affordable housing to the area.

 Karen Mayhew, Chief Executive of Havebury Housing Partnership said: